Nordic Life Science asked him about his life, career and how he felt after having achieved such a milestone.

 “I am just going to keep on going.
 Right now, our focus is on exploring whether quantum dots can have applications in quantum information that will either encrypt or speed up computation.
 Instead of using bytes that carry out one computation at a time, the laws of quantum mechanics allow carrying out multiple computations in parallel.
 That will provide more secure communication or faster computation.”

-Moungi Bawendi (left) shares the Nobel Prize in Chemistry 2023 with Louis E Brus (middle), Professor Emeritus, Columbia University, USA, and Aleksey Yekimov (right), Formerly Chief Scientist at Nanocrystals Technology Inc, USA.
+Moungi Bawendi (left) shared the Nobel Prize in Chemistry 2023 with Louis E Brus (middle), Professor Emeritus, Columbia University, USA, and Aleksey Yekimov (right), Formerly Chief Scientist at Nanocrystals Technology Inc, USA.
 Illustration: Niklas Elmehed © Nobel Prize Outreach

-About the author
+About the Author

 Paula Pérez González-Anguiano, M.Sc. in Scientific, Medical and Environmental Communication, is a Science Journalist and Illustrator based in Barcelona, Spain.